The following notes were left the past couple

 August 4-11th:

-every day and very humid.
-We were grateful for the pond, which is a great
+day and very humid.
+We were grateful for the pond, which is a great place

-place to swim even if it looks a bit mucky.
-I especially enjoyed sitting
+to swim even if it looks a bit mucky.
+I especially enjoyed sitting on the

-on the big rock and watching the schools of little fish investigate my
+big rock and watching the schools of little fish investigate my feet.
+We

-... along.
-Both are students at Church Farm School in Paoli, Pennsylvania...
+Both are students at Church Farm School in Paoli, Pennsylvania... .
+The

-.
-The boys had read Agatha Christie's, And Then There were None
+boys had read Agatha Christie's, And Then There were None as part

-as part of their summer reading, so we were delighted to find a production
+of their summer reading, so we were delighted to find a production of Ten

-of Ten Little Indians at the Dorset Play House.
-The theater is
+Little Indians at the Dorset Play House.
+The theater is newly rebuilt

-newly rebuilt and the play was excellent.
-Dorset is an adorable town,
+and the play was excellent.
+Dorset is an adorable town, too. ...
+Mostly,

-too. ...
-Mostly, though we stuck close to our cabin.
-We did lots of reading,
+though we stuck close to our cabin.
+We did lots of reading, played lots

-played lots of board games and spotted some blue herons, many woodpeckers
+of board games and spotted some blue herons, many woodpeckers and chipmunks

-and chipmunks and red squirrels.
-Thursday night, a big thunderstorm lingered,
+and red squirrels.
+Thursday night, a big thunderstorm lingered, knocking

-knocking out the power.
-The boys rapidly produced lights for their Game
+out the power.
+The boys rapidly produced lights for their Game Boys; it

-Boys; it was rather comical.
-The lightning was so frequent and bright
+was rather comical.
+The lightning was so frequent and bright that we hardly

-that we hardly missed the electricity.
-We found the cabin thoughtfully
+missed the electricity.
+We found the cabin thoughtfully equipped and quite

 .
 Jerry & Maura, Washington, DC